Did you know that 9 out of 10 of the cells in and on your body right now aren’t technically human, but are actually bacteria?

 I have been following the Tribe for a little over a week and want to let everyone know I think you all are an amazing group!
 Everyone is so encouraging and informative, supportive and compassionate to others struggles.
 I am so fortunate to belong to this group.
 I have finished my first week feeling great, with a weight loss of 6.6 pounds following the Wild Diet!

-If you’d like to join us, you can get in on the fun for just $1 for your first month.
+If you’d like to join us, you can try everything for free for the first 7 days.

 Don’t wait to change your life.
 You can do it and we’re here to help. 🙂